ast-jean/minishell/README.md

 	- Added Include/readline/ so people dont have to download on brew (we should link it in minishell.h)
 	- DANS CD : $>pwd | cd srcs
 	- in:	$>cat<.s -> out:	Segmentation fault: 11
-	- CD : weird error : "cd minishell" gives error message when minishell/ does exist and command does its job anyways
 	- REDIRECTIONS : when one infile and one outfile not separated by pipe, segfaults